Casa de Sueno Playa del Carmen

 Do I need an adapter for the electrical outlets in Mexico?

-The electrical plugs in Mexico are the same as in the United States.
+The electrical plugs in Mexico are the same as in the United States and Canada.

 What airport do I fly into?

 Most people fly into the Cancun airport (CUN).
-It is about a 50 minute ride into Playa del Carmen.
-(See our Transportation tab for info on getting to and from the airport).
-But occasionally you can find a better rate (or better times) by flying into Cozumel (CZM).
-Just keep in mind that you will need to take the ferry from Cozumel Island to Playa del Carmen, which runs about $10 USD per person.
+It is less than an hour ride into Playa del Carmen (depending if you hit traffic or not).
+See our Transportation tab for info on getting to and from the airport.
+Occasionally you can find a better rate (or better times) by flying into Cozumel (CZM) airport.
+Just keep in mind that you will need to take the ferry from Cozumel Island to Playa del Carmen, which runs about $15-$20 USD per person.
+As of 2024 there is a new airport in the Riviera Maya in Tulum (TQO).
+American Airlines have just begun service to this airport.
+Please note that the distance is about 30 minutes further from Playa del Carmen from TQO, and currently transportation is limited and very expensive.
+This airport does not seem to be a great option at this point (June 2024).
 A recent article from CheapAir.com states that the best rates to Mexico are found 251 days prior to the trip!
 So plan early!

 Is there anything special that I can or can't bring into Mexico?